-- a ground magnetometer survey covering some 16 km2 (320.3 line km), - detailed surface geological mapping and at 1:2,000 scale over an area of approximately 6 km2, and - 3.5 line km of mechanical trenches (51 trenches) to define geological units, alteration features and as an initial test of potentially mineralized structures. - About 22 km of bush road construction was carried out to allow easy access the main target areas.
+- a ground magnetometer survey covering some 16 km2 (320.3 line km), - detailed surface geological mapping and at 1:2,000 scale over an area of approximately 6 km2, and - 3.5 line km of mechanical trenches (51 trenches) to define geological units, alteration features and as an initial test of potentially mineralized structures. - About 22 km of bush road construction was carried out to allow easy access the main target areas

 La Rosita Ongoing Work Recommendations: Exploration work carried out so far indicates the possible presence, at shallow depth, of an extensive low sulfidation epithermal system, similar to most deposits of the Deseado Massif.
 Minsud has plans for the future to continue with the systematic multidisciplinary approach to target definition.
+On December 23 MSA obtained permit from one of the main landowners of this mining concessions to commence new fieldworks between Febreuary and May 2016.

 The next phase of target development will be an Induced Polarization/Resistivity survey preparatory to drill target definition.
 As noted previously with respect to the Chita Valley Project, Minsud's current exploration program represents a balance between systematic multidisciplinary exploration and prudent use of limited funding in a poor financial market.
-As a result no outsourced contract work such as geophysical surveys is currently being conducted.

-No exploration field work was conducted between 2013 and September 30, 2015
+No exploration field work was conducted between 2013 and December 31, 2015.